Understanding signals

 The details panel displays an authenticity score given to the document, based on the context and confidence in what was tampered with as well as specific information about each fraud signal.
 You can expand individual signal types to reveal details about them.

 Different signals have different information associated with them.
-See here for additional guidance on interpreting them.
+To know more about additional guidance on interpreting them, see Intepreting Detect signals.

 You can also view the data captured from this document by selecting the Capture tab.